Student Life Resource Toolkit

 Open discussion and disagreement are encouraged when done respectfully and in the spirit of academic discourse.
 There are also a variety of behaviors that, while not against a specific University policy, may create disruption in this course.
 Students whose behavior is disruptive or who fail to comply with the instructor may be dismissed from the class for the remainder of the class period and may need to meet with the instructor or Dean prior to returning to the next class period.
 If necessary, referrals may also be made to the Student Conduct process for violations of the Student Conduct Code.

-If you have witnessed, or been a victim of, a bias-related incident, hate crime, or microaggression, we encourage you to report to the University by calling the Office of the Dean of Students at (415) 422-5330 or here.
+If you have witnessed, or been a victim of, a bias-related incident or microaggression, we encourage you to report to the University by calling the Office of the Dean of Students at (415) 422-5330 or by submitting a report here.
 The University will respond in an effort to support affected students, educate our community, and ideally prevent similar occurrences in the future.

-The Black Scholars Program is an ambitious, rigorous, and competitive academic program, grounded in Jesuit values, that seeks to educate the whole undergraduate student and develop their potential to fashion a more humane and just world.
-Designed for high-achieving black students who are committed to serving the needs of underserved communities through their chosen career paths, the program builds student leadership capacity and provides students with the resources, skills and support necessary to achieve excellence and pursue rich and rewarding careers after graduation.
-Students who are selected for the Black Scholars Program will receive a renewable four-year full tuition scholarship.
+• Black Scholars Program - The Black Scholars Program is an ambitious, rigorous, and competitive academic program, grounded in Jesuit values, that seeks to educate the whole undergraduate student and develop their potential to fashion a more humane and just world.

 The Center for Academic and Student Achievement (CASA) provides compassionate academic and personal support to the undergraduate student population at USF.
-All students are assigned a major adviser, and an academic success coach in CASA.
-Academic success coaches support students from orientation to graduation, often collaborating with faculty, in an effort to deliver the holistic student support that we are committed to at USF.
+All students are assigned an Academic Success Coach (ASC) in CASA and a major adviser as part of their success team.
+Academic success coaches support students from orientation to graduation, often collaborating with faculty, to deliver the holistic student support that we are committed to at USF.

-Academic success coaches are primarily available for one-on-one academic coaching, providing a safe environment where students can discuss personal or academic challenges they may be experiencing; this can range from getting advice about changing or exploring majors, study skills, self-advocacy, personal matters (stress, homesickness, financial needs), managing a work-life balance, connecting to campus resources or preparing for graduation.
+Academic Success Coaches are primarily available for one-on-one academic coaching, providing a safe environment where students can discuss personal or academic challenges they may be experiencing.
+This can range from getting advice about changing or exploring majors, study skills, self-advocacy, personal matters (stress, homesickness, financial needs), managing a work-life balance, connecting to campus resources, or preparing for graduation.
+We recommend all new students meet with their Academic Success Coach at least once before the end of their first semester at USF.

 • Students may speak to someone confidentially which will not generate a report to the Title IX Office by contacting Counseling and Psychological Services at (415) 422-6352 during M-F 9-4pm, or speaking to a clergy member in University Ministry at (415) 422-4463.